kibum-moon/blog/content/post/map-of-lib-arts-lec/index.md

 # projects:

 subtitle:
-summary: Explore the map of liberal arts lectures based on course history big data.
+summary: Explore the map of liberal arts lectures based on the 10 years of Korea University's course history.

 tags:
 - Bayesian probability